HUMAN DIGESTIVE SYSTEM

 The human digestive system consists primarily of the digestive tract, or the

-series of structures and organs through which food and liquids pass during their processing into forms absorbable into the bloodstream
+series of structures and organs through which food and liquids pass during their processing into forms absorbable into the bloodstream.

 The system also consists of the structures through which wastes pass in the process